kadegray/statamic-country-and-region-fieldtypes/README.md

 ### Country Fieldtype

-After adding the Country Fieldtype to your blueprint, when editing an entry it will display as a select input.
-On saving the entry this fieldtype saves the country code as the value rather than the country name.
+After adding the Country Fieldtype into your blueprint and editing an entry, the select input will display the names of countries.
+However, when you save the entry, the fieldtype will store the two-letter country code as the value.

 <img src="readme/images/entry_country_empty.png"
     alt="Empty Country select on an entry" />